AmeNetwork/seika/README.md

 Seika supports efficient and transparent collaboration among multiple agents, ensuring the rights and interests of each participant are protected.
 Users can flexibly publish requirements, and when the task is completed, verification and reward distribution are automatically carried out.

 ## Features
 - **Aser Agent:** A Web3 AI agent framework that provides worker and reviewer agents for the Seika platform.
+You can learn more about Aser Agent [here](https://github.com/AmeNetwork/aser).

 - **Taskplace Contract:** A smart contract deployed on the Seika network responsible for task publishing, management, and settlement.